z357412526/mousestyles/doc/problem/ultradian.md

 =============================
 ## Description

 Ultradian rhythm is widely observed in mammalian behavioural patterns.
 Ultradian analysis aims to find the time-specific patterns in behavioral records, without specifying the length of cycle in advance (but need to be within 1 hour to 1 day).
 Typical ultradian period for rats includes 4, 12 and 24 hours.
 For example, we expect rats to be inactive in the nighttime.
 Ingestions and movements mostly happened in the daytime.
-It would informative to study the ultradian cycle of the behaviour of mouse.
+It would be informative to study the ultradian cycle of the behaviour of mouse.

 ## Data
 - Input:  records for each strains (total of  16), each feature of interest (food, water, distance, active_state probability ...), in a duration of 12 days (excluding 4 acclimation days) .